 Even today, Cabo de Gata is not making it easy to take it all in in just one day.
 There is no pleasant coastal route connecting the few villages, no circular way you could go to spend a day of beach hopping.
 But that doesn’t mean that you cannot spend an enjoyable day here.

 The Salt Panes and Flamingos of San Miguel

-You can travel to the lighthouse in the southernmost point, following the route of the salt panes.
+You can travel to the lighthouse in the southernmost point of the natural park, following the route of the salt panes.
 See the water birds from afar, get blinded by the white heaps of harvested salt at La Fabriquilla, just outside of the small hamlet of La Almadraba.
 Take your shoes off on the shallow beach and wander among the wooden fishing boats that sit forlorn on the forgotten shores.
 Take in the silence, the gentle lapping of the sea, the air of abandonment that surround the lonely church and workers’ huts.

 Sirens and the Growling of the Sea: Cabo de Gata Lighthouse

-But to see the other places, the villages and beaches that are popular with eco tourists, hikers and day trippers like us, you will need to re-trace your steps, and find a new access point.
+But to see the other places in Cabo de Gata Natural Park, the villages and beaches that are popular with eco tourists, hikers and day trippers like us, you will need to re-trace your steps, and find a new access point.

 Most beaches in Cabo de Gata are spectacular, but to see two of the most prominent ones, drive to San José.
 Today a hot spot for tourists, if you can speak of hot spots in this remote place, but a few centuries ago a military outpost to keep the pirates at bay.
 Past ruined farm buildings and reconstructed windmills we go, leaving the sealed roads to get to Playa de las Genoveses with its white limestone headland.